jamulussoftware/jamuluswebsite/wiki/en/Tips-Tricks-More.md

 ###  Have a undisturbed session on any Server

-You can have a "private", undisturbed session with other people on any Server, including publically listed Servers, by simply soloing each other.
+You can have a "private", undisturbed session with other people on any Server, including those listed on a Directory, by simply soloing each other.
 You will then not be able to hear anyone else if they enter your Server (note that this does not stop them from hearing you, using the chat function, or seeing your profile information).

 ###  Using Jamulus audio in Zoom (or other) meeting apps